Ultis/rawr/ReadMe.txt

 Version History
 ---------------
+Beta 16.1:
+ - The beginnings of user-controlled item filtering is in.
+Let me stress that this is just the beginning.
+Currently it's hidden away in a menu item (Tools>Refine Relevant Items...), and only supports the most basic filtering by item type (Leather vs Mail, Maces vs Swords, etc.).
+In the future, we expect to expand upon this greatly, by allowing all kinds of filters (such as by source, by item level, etc), and will be making the UI to control this more intuitive.
+Please post on our development site, let us know what sort of filters you'd like to be able to create
+ - More improvements to the performance and accuracy of the Optimizer
+ - The Add Item dialog now accepts whole links to wowhead or thottbot
+ - Added Flame Armor Kits, Arcane Armor Kits, and Lesser Arcanums of Resilience to the default enchant list
+ - Rawr.Mage:
+   - New custom chart to visualize sequence reconstruction
+   - Couple fixes for sequence reconstruction, especially around handling threat
+ - Rawr.ProtWarr
+   - Blessing of Kings now correctly affects Agility

 Beta 16:
  - Significantly improved the performance and accuracy of the Optimizer
  - Added support for importing a character from a Character Profiler saved data file